johnmee/johnmee.com/pages/how-to-send-secure-email-with-the-gmail-api.md

-title: How to use Google's API to send an email
+title: How to send secure email through the gmail api
 published: 2014-10-20
 comments: False
 tag: technical